Gather Materials

 Note

-You only need this part if you cannot find a video (anything but still image) for your karaoke sub and therefore have audio only.
+You only need this part if you cannot find a video (anything but static image) for your karaoke sub and therefore have audio only.

-Once the MP3 is synchronized correctly and scripts have been applied, you have to add a cover art picture in its metadata that Karaoke Mugen will dipslay on screen when the kara plays.
+Once the MP3 is synchronized correctly and scripts have been applied, you have to add a cover art to its metadata that KM App will dipslay on screen when the kara plays.

 A full HD picture (1920x1080) is recommended.
 If you use a classic 4/3 cover, your lyrics will have less space on screen and will cause double lines or worse, and you’ll need to cut them several times to fit into the 4/3 aspect ratio.
 Besides, it’ll display black borders left and right on the screen, so if possible anyhow use a 1920x1080 image.